thoughtbot/maybe_haskell/release/maybe_haskell.md

 findUser = undefined
 ```

-I've left the implementation of `findUser` as `undefined` because it doesn't
+I've left the implementation of `findUser` as `undefined` because this doesn't
 matter for our example.
 I'll do this frequently throughout the book. `undefined`
 is a function with type `a`.
 That allows it to stand in for any expression.
 If
 your program ever tries to evaluate it, it will raise an exception.
 Still, it